ebd622/k8s-into/session_2.md

 We could now provide these labels as a filter for replicaset.
 Under the selector section we use the **matchLabels** filter and provide the same label that we used while creating the pods.
 This way the replicaset knows which pods to monitor.

+The same concept labels/selectors is used in many other places in Kubernetes.